subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 Spin glass models first appeared in the mid-1970s and these were extensions to the classical Ising model for ferro-magnetism.
 The Edwards-Anderson model was the first one that was proposed, followed by the Sherrington-Kirkpartick or SK model which proved to be more versatile and easier to analyze and has served as the most popular spin glass model since then.
 A full understanding of the phase transition behavior of the SK model had to wait until the mid 1980s, and the name most closely associated with this is that of the Italian physicist Giorgio Parisi.
 He showed that the SK model can exist in a very large number of phases that are organized by energy in an hierarchical tree like fashion at low temperature, and sometimes it can be in multiple phases at the same time, a little bit like how water can exist in the liquid and gas phase simultaneously at its boiling point.

 Spin glasses by themselves haven't become commercially important as materials, but the models that were built to explain their behavior had an unexpected side effect.
 They inspired the neural network models that were proposed in 1980s, initially by John Hopfield at Caltech, and later by Geoffrey Hinton and his collaborators.
 Hopfield regarded his network as a type of spin glass, more precisely as a modified SK model, and showed that the system can be made to function as an associative memory.
-Hopfield's great insight was the realization the interaction between spins in his model could be chosen in a manner such that it resulted in as many phases as there are memories to the stored, and moreover the equilibrum spin conffiguration in each phase corresponds with one of the stored memories.
+Hopfield's great insight was the realization the interaction between spins in his model could be chosen in a manner such that it resulted in as many phases as there are memories to the stored, and moreover the equilibrum spin configuration in each phase corresponds with one of the stored memories.
 Hence if the system is initialized in a state that is near a stored memory, then it gradually settles into an equilibrium configuration that corresponds to that memory.

 Hinton and Sejnowski were inspired by Hopfield's work, but they asked a different question.
 Instead of trying to remember the exact bit patterns, which is what the Hopfield network does, what if a network could be used to generate samples from the (unknown) probability distribution that the training data was drawn from.
 This is a very important problem in practice, for example consider the following: We have a bunch of N dimensional training data samples $(x_1,...,x_N)$ drawn from some unknown probability distribution $q(x_1,...,x_N)$.
 For example a sample could be an N pixel image, with each pixel assuming either black or white values.
 If the network can be trained to learn this probability distribution, then it can used it to generate new samples and thus the network would become a generator of new images similar to those in the training dataset.
 This was the very beginning of the field of generative AI which has assumed such gigantic importance in the present day, with LLMs being the prime example.